illMadeCoder/poc_co_gm/README.md

 - **Product Manager / Game Design**
   - Shape user stories, TTRPG-based AI flow, pricing
   - *Skills:* TTRPG knowledge, AI pricing models

 ---

-## Join Us

-We’d love to have you on the team!
-Jump into our [Discord](https://discord.gg/m8yeFWCw) and tell us what interests you—whether it’s coding, testing, or learning.

-If you were referenced here by someone, please mention your name and who sent you.

----